abhishekmishra/explorations/polar-perlin-noise-loop/README.md

 are developed in the later sections.
 (The `litpd` tool will weave it all together into a single file.)

-* *Header*: contains some standard bookkeeping remarks at the top of the file.
+* *Header:* contains some standard bookkeeping remarks at the top of the file.
-* *Imports*: All the dependencies of the program are imported in this section.
+* *Imports:* All the dependencies of the program are imported in this section.
-* *Globals*: There are several global constants and variables use in the program, these are listed in this section.
+* *Globals:* There are several global constants and variables use in the program, these are listed in this section.
 Some of them are assigned initial values.
-* *Love2d Methods*: The bulk of the program is implemented in the love2d entry-points viz. `love.load` to initialize the program, `love.load` to update the state of the program every frame, and `love.draw` to draw the state of the program every frame.
+* *Love2d Methods:* The bulk of the program is implemented in the love2d entry-points viz. `love.load` to initialize the program, `love.load` to update the state of the program every frame, and `love.draw` to draw the state of the program every frame.
 There are some other functions defined in the `love`